Alvise Casellati: Career

-Opera italiana is in the Air
+Opera Italiana is in the Air

-As of 2017 he is President and Music Director of Central Park Summer Concerts, an organization that produces an annual event called "Opera Italiana is in the Air" at Central Park, New York and other cities in the US, to promote Italian opera especially among the young generation.
+As of 2017, he is President and Music Director of Central Park Summer Concerts, an organization that produces an annual event called "Opera Italiana is in the Air" at Central Park, New York, and other cities in the US, to promote Italian opera especially among the young generation.

-"Opera Italiana is in the Air" has the goal of bringing Italian Opera back to its former standing of POP Music; in other words, music that belongs to everybody and take it away from the false perception that Opera is music that belgons to the élite class only.
+"Opera Italiana is in the Air" has the goal of bringing Italian Opera back to its former standing of POP Music; in other words, music that belongs to everybody and takes it away from the false perception that Opera is music that belongs to the élite class only.

 On July 6, 2017 Alvise Casellati conducted an orchestra composed of 56 musicians and a cast of four soloists in a selection of arias and symphonic pieces by Rossini, Verdi and Puccini.
 On July 2, 2018 he conducted an orchestra of 60 musicians and a cast of five soloists in a selection of arias and symphonic pieces of Rossini, Verdi and Puccini.